Skip to footer content

 $vbLabelText $csharpLabel

-This code demonstrates the core workflow for reading and writing CSV operations with IronXL.
 The LoadCSV method accepts a filename and an optional format specification, automatically detecting the comma delimiter and parsing each field value into the corresponding cell.
-The parser defaults to treating the first line as header data, making column names immediately accessible.
+The parser treats the first line as header data by default, making column names immediately accessible by name.

 The DefaultWorkSheet property provides immediate access to the parsed data without requiring knowledge of worksheet names or indices.
-From there, cell values can be retrieved using familiar Excel-style addressing (A2, B5) or through row and column iteration using a foreach loop.
+From there, cell values are retrieved using familiar Excel-style addressing (A2, B5) or through row and column iteration.

-What makes this approach notably efficient for developers is the elimination of boilerplate code.
-There's no stream management, no manual split operations on each new line, and no configuration classes to define.
-You don't need to write var reader = new StreamReader(path) or manually handle string line variables.
-The workbook object handles all internal complexity while exposing an intuitive API that mirrors how spreadsheets naturally work.
+There is no stream management, no manual split operations on each line, and no configuration classes to define.
+You do not need to write var reader = new StreamReader(path) or manually handle string line variables.
+The workbook object handles all internal complexity while exposing an intuitive API that mirrors how spreadsheets naturally work, cutting development time from hours to minutes on typical data-import tasks.

 using IronXL;